 Fairmont Jasper Park Lodge

 Fairmont properties are some of the most exclusive in Canada.
 The Jasper Park Lodge is located on the shores of Beauvert Lake in the Canadian Rocky Mountains.
-It has an golf course (mentioned above), eight restaurants, and a huge spa.
+It has a golf course (mentioned above), eight restaurants, and a huge spa.
 It’s great in the summer and winter as the ski resort is only 30 km away.
 (This is also one of the best places to spend Christmas in Jasper!).
 Read the full review here!

 For apartment rentals in Jasper consider looking at Airbnb.
-However, Airbnb’s in Jasper don’t come cheap and there’s not a lot of them.
+However, Airbnb’s in Jasper doesn’t come cheap and there’s not a lot of them.
 You will need to book them well in advance.
-Especially in peak summer and around the winter holidays.
-You can read about choosing a good Airbnb here.
-Here is a coupon for your first stay with Airbnb!